I've been playing video games since the tender age of four. As a result, most of my articles are related to video games.

 Besides being used to purchase certain items at the Marketplace, Gems can also be used to buy items being auctioned by other players at the Auction House and is also often used as barter material for Treasure (as of the time of this writing, the Treasure to Gem exchange rate is roughly 200:1).

-The Marketplace is where all of the player to game transactions (basically, the in-game shop) are handled (this contrasts with the Auction House for player to player transactions, which I won't cover in this hub because a. it is already starting to run long and I have some other things to talk about and b. it's something you'll only really want to use in a serious capacity once you have some game experience).
+The Marketplace is where all of the player to game transactions (basically, the in-game shop) are handled (this contrasts with the Auction House for player to player transactions, which I won't cover in this article because a. it is already starting to run long and I have some other things to talk about and b. it's something you'll only really want to use in a serious capacity once you have some game experience).

 Accessing the Marketplace will reveal six categories and two types of shops: